-If you are ready to make 2019 the year you get serious about digital marketing, now is the time to get dialed in on the trends that are set to break big over the coming year.
+If you are ready to make 2019 the year you get serious about marketing, now is the time to get dialed in on the digital marketing trends that are set to break big over the coming year.

 Digital marketing is a catch-all term for the many faces of marketing efforts within your company.
 Some of the areas of marketing do not resemble marketing efforts of even ten years ago.